naaas94/eclosion-sprint/README.md

 ---

-I'm sharing updates weekly on [LinkedIn](https://linkedin.com/in/alejandro-garay-338257243), both technical and reflective.
+I share technical updates and insights weekly on [LinkedIn](https://linkedin.com/in/alejandro-garay-338257243).

-This repo is a **map of becoming**.
-A living index of work in motion, not a finished portfolio.
+This portfolio represents a systematic approach to ML engineering, combining practical infrastructure skills with specialized NLP expertise.

 ---